7te/7te.github.io/_drafts/2020-10-01-making-a-game.md

 # cpma 5v5 tactical shooter

+> i promise i can come up with even more dumb buzzwords too!

 ### learning C++ has been a goal of mine for quite some time, and i finally feel like i have the tools to do so, in addition to the motivation

 ##### _mind mapping atm dont mind me_